What to Do If I Don’t Qualify for Chapter 7 Bankruptcy

 Chapter 13 bankruptcy serves as the most common alternative when people ask what to do if I don’t qualify for Chapter 7.
 This option allows you to keep your assets while creating a 3-5 year repayment plan based on your income.

 Chapter 13 works well for people with regular income who can afford monthly payments.
 You’ll pay a portion of your debts through a court-approved plan, and remaining eligible debts get discharged afterward.
-This process stops foreclosure proceedings and allows you to catch up on missed mortgage payments.
+This process may pause foreclosure proceedings and can allow you to address missed mortgage payments, depending on the circumstances.

 Debt consolidation combines multiple debts into one manageable payment with potentially lower interest rates.
 Personal loans, balance transfer credit cards, or home equity loans can consolidate high-interest debts into more affordable monthly payments.